Basics of Environmental Education

 Course Materials

-This is an independent study and can be completed on your own time.
-It is a prerequisite for acceptance into the EE Certification program, and also must be completed before for taking the Methods of Teaching Environmental Education workshop, which is also a required course for North Carolina Environmental Education Certification.
+The Basics is an independent study and can be completed at your own pace.
+It is a prerequisite to complete enrollment into the North Carolina Environmental Education Certification program, and should also be submitted before taking the Methods of Teaching Environmental Education workshop as it introduces many key concepts.
 The Basics of Environmental Education consists of a group of readings with corresponding reflection questions, a self-assessment activity, and two online learning modules from the North American Association for Environmental Education.
-This workshop provides 10 hours of EE Certification credit.
+This workshop also provides 10 hours of EE Certification credit!

 Basics of EE Independent Study Questions